Rob Dehlinger

 "Skywalking Through Neverland", "The Neverland Podcast", "Talking Apes TV", "Rebel Force Radio", "Disney Vault Talk", "Fangirls Going Rogue", "Almost Famous", and others.

 Rob composed the musical score for the film “Portable Storage”, which enjoyed a screening at Lucasfilm/ILM in San Francisco, and was released in 2016.

 Rob has appeared on the nationally televised PBS specials "A Taste of Chanukah" and "A Taste of Passover", as well as an Emmy-award-winning episode of the Bay Area PBS arts show "Spark".
 Rob works routinely in the Bay Area venues, including Slim's, Great American Music Hall, Yoshi's, Bimbo's, Yerba Buena Center for the Arts, Bill Graham Civic Auditorium, the Regency Ballroom, and George Lucas' Skywalker Sound studios.
 He performs regularly at Disneyland in Anaheim, California, and has toured Europe and Australia.

 Dehlinger's orchestral arrangement of Iggy Pop's "Lust For Life" was recorded by San Francisco's Punk Rock Orchestra with Grammy winning engineer Leslie Ann Jones, and was featured on NPR's Weekend Edition.

 Rob's band, the Alpha Rhythm Kings, performed for the 2018 Grammy Awards Nominee Celebration, San Francisco Chapter.
-He holds bachelor's and master's degrees from the New England Conservatory in Boston, MA.
+In 2025, Rob Dehlinger and His Alpha Rhythm Kings were invited to Osaka, Japan, to represent the United States as performers at the World Expo.

-Dehlinger is also a prominent music educator in the San Francisco Bay Area.
+Dehlinger a master's degree from the New England Conservatory in Boston, MA and is a prominent music educator in the San Francisco Bay Area.